 The O-Shot insinuates orgasm, and that is exactly what it is meant to facilitate.
-The brief office treatment uses platelet-rich plasma (PRP) to stimulate an increase of circulation and cellular activity right where it is needed most.
-Developed by Dr. Charles Runels, the O-Shot utilizes platelets to generate tissue and increase the sexual sensitivity.
+The brief office treatment stimulates an increase of circulation and cellular activity right where it is needed most.
+Developed by Dr. Charles Runels, the O-Shot helps generate tissue and increase the sexual sensitivity.
 Until this treatment was developed, most protocols were devoted to men’s sexual function.
 However, more than 40 percent of women struggle with adequate sexual stimulation.
 In a 20-minute treatment process, this can all change.

 How the Treatment Works

-O-Shot treatment can be performed by Dr. Claytor or our nurse injector who has been fully trained in the use of PRP.
-Platelets are blood products that are obtained by taking a small vial of blood from the arm.
-Special equipment is then used to separate platelet-rich plasma from red blood cells and other blood products.
-This substance is put into a separate vial for injection into tissue.
-To determine where PRP would make the most impact, the doctor or nurse “maps” the vagina and clitoris.
+O-Shot treatment can be performed by Dr. Claytor or our nurse injector who has been fully trained.
+To determine where the injection would make the most impact, the doctor or nurse “maps” the vagina and clitoris.

 We know what you’re thinking.
 Getting a shot of anything in the vaginal area must be painful.
 As sensitive as this area seems, it is generally easy to numb with only a topical anesthetic.
-While blood is processing, the patient may sit with numbing cream in her clitoral area.
+The patient may sit with numbing cream in her clitoral area.
 By the time injections begin, the nerves are nicely desensitized.
 Most patients feel nothing at all.
 Some feel a tiny pinch but nothing more.

 The results of the O-Shot may begin to manifest right away.
 Patients can drive home right after treatment and resume all normal activities, including sex.
 Initially, the clitoris may feel slightly swollen (not a bad thing in the least).
 As this fades, tissue regeneration and circulation work synergistically to enhance physical sensation.
 Sensation can increase so substantially that women report having orgasms when they couldn’t previously.